This is our comparison of the Elixir Nanoweb Vs Polyweb guitar strings.

 - Best For: Fingerpickers, Busy guitarists who are all over thr fretboard.

 - Key Features: 80% copper.
 20% zinc.
 You get a warm yet hearty tone.
 It’s a good choice if you’re looking for a set of strings that don’t need warming up.
 Superb middle range of tone.
-Thinner on your fingertips, almost like the standard set from other brands.
+Thinner coating on your fingertips, almost like the standard set from other brands.

 - Best For: A set of strings in the middle of the sound spectrum.
 A player who likes to do a bit of everything.

-Elixir Nanoweb Vs Polyweb?
-Electric Guitar,
+Elixir Nanoweb Vs Polyweb Guitar Strings.
+Electric Guitar

 Here are the different types of coating for the Electric Guitar: